 A subtle, simple and powerful way to shift old energy patterns and transforms mental/emotional/physical states in need of transformation.
 This method is also very inexpensive.

 Reading books is great way to pass the time and keep your brain trained.
 Self-help books can offer ways to improve your thinking and attitude.
 Fiction books can offer a temporary escape from your problems.
 Reading other texts like poetry, philosophy and plays can also be very mentally and intellectually stimulating.

 Hearing Voices groups, and Living Skills groups.
 Having regular social interaction in the form of centre or a group can be great mental support.

 Laughter Club; “Laughter is the best medicine.”
 Toastmasters Club: express self.
 Such clubs can help build confidence and give you a place to meet and connect with others in a comfortable setting.

-For those whose mental illness or mental disorder arises from stresses associated with money; money mismanagement disorder, financial incontinence disorder, lack of money disorder, budgeting difficulty disorder, overspending disorder, gambling disorder, lack of financial discipline disorder, no financial system disorder and associated money disorders eventually manifesting as full blown mental illness, dysfunctionality, depression, schizhophrenia, bipolar disorder, etc. Treatment should assist you so that within two years, you should be saving 20% – 70% of everything you earn.
+For those whose mental illness or mental disorder arises from stresses associated with money; money mismanagement disorder, financial incontinence disorder, lack of money disorder, budgeting difficulty disorder, overspending disorder, gambling disorder, lack of financial discipline disorder, no financial system disorder and associated money disorders eventually manifesting as full blown mental illness, dysfunctionality, depression, schizophrenia, bipolar disorder, etc… treatment should assist you so that within two years, you should be saving 20% – 70% of everything you earn.